-General variation was observed in the biochemical parameters of the exposed fish which was not time and concentration dependent and this observation is similar to findings of Edori, et al., (2013) for scallop (Placopecten magellanicus).
+General alterations were observed in the biochemical parameters of the exposed fish which was not time and concentration dependent and this observation is similar to findings of Edori, et al., (2013), Edori and Konne (2015) on Tympanotonus fuscatos and Placopecten magellanicus.
 According to Sambasiva Rao (1999), decrease in total protein content is caused by the degradation and utilization of degraded products for metabolic processes which results in increase in free amino acids due to the decreased incorporation of amino acids in protein synthesis.
-The variation observed in enzyme activities could be attributed to the crude oil toxicity and is similar to observation of Mahmoud, Et al., (2011), Ramese, ., 2015) and Edori and Ekpeta (2014) who reported varying degrees or changes in enzyme activities on the mollusk (P. magellanicus) induced by crude oil.
-According to Gabriel, et al., (2009), these enzymes (AST, ALP and ALP) are clinically important in the diagnosis of hepatic (hepatocellular) damage or disease.
+The variation observed in enzyme activities could be attributed to the crude oil toxicity and is similar to observation of Mahmoud, et al, (2011), Ramesh et al., (2015) and Edori and Ekpete (2014) who reported varying degrees or changes in enzyme activities induced by crude oil respectively on rat, Cyprinus carpio and periwinkles (Tympanotonus fascatus).
+According to Gabriel et al., (2009), these enzymes (AST, ALP and ALP) are clinically important in the diagnosis of hepatic (hepatocellular) damage or disease.
 In the event of damage in the organs, especially those of hepatic importance such as the liver, spleen or the kidney, these enzymes leak from the organs to the blood and this alters the permeability of the cell membrane to an appreciable degree (Gad, 2007).
 The alteration of enzyme (AST, ALT and ALP) in any organism indicates a disturbance in the general physiological structure of important organs or tissues and the membrane transport (Roy, 2002).
-Also, the direct interference of crude oil with the tissues of Clarias gariepinus could be responsible in the alteration in the activities of these enzymes (AST, ALT and ALP) which resulted in the changes observed in the fish biochemistry.
+Also, the direct interference of crude oil with the tissues of Clarias gariepinus could be responsible for the change in the activities of these enzymes (AST, ALT and ALP) which resulted in the changes observed in the fish biochemistry.
+Hepatic, gill and kidney glutathione reductase as well as glutathione S-transferase, and catalase activities were markedly elevated after two or four weeks of exposure (Jee and Kang 2005).
+The result of our analysis equally conforms to that of Jee and Kang (2005) that enzymatic activities increased with concentrations at all levels of exposure.